This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 - In the bowl of a stand mixer, stir together the honey and water until combined.
 Sprinkle yeast on top and mix a little.
 Let sit for about five to 10 minutes.
 The mixture will start to look foamy.

-- In another bowl, whisk together the flour, baking powder and salt – set aside.
+- In another bowl, whisk together the flour and salt – set aside.

 - Using the paddle attachment, mix the milk and yogurt to the yeast mixture and then gradually add the flour, mixing until the dough forms a ball.